Paul Eboua

-Paul Herman Eboua (born 15 February 2000) is a Cameroonian-Italian professional basketball player for Vanoli Cremona of the Italian Serie A2.
+Paul Herman Eboua (born 15 February 2000) is a Cameroonian-Italian professional basketball player for Trapani Shark of the Italian Lega Basket Serie A (LBA), on loan from Olimpia Milano.

 Early life and career

 Eboua was born in Yaoundé, Cameroon but grew up in Douala.
 He started playing basketball at age 14 while attending Lycée de Makepe in Douala.

 Stella Azzurra Roma (2015–2020)

 In 2015, while playing at the University of Douala, he was noticed by Italian club Stella Azzurra Roma.
 That summer, Eboua moved to Rome, his family staying in Cameroon, to join Stella Azzurra, despite not speaking Italian or English and having only one year of basketball experience.
 His teammate Jordan Philippe Bayehe, who was also from Cameroon, helped him acclimate.

 On 15 April 2016, Eboua played in the Jordan Brand Classic International Game in Brooklyn, New York.
 In January 2018, he averaged 14.8 points and 11 rebounds per game at the Kaunas tournament of the Adidas Next Generation Tournament (ANGT), an international junior competition, leading Stella Azzurra to the ANGT finals in Belgrade.
 In the following month, Eboua participated in a Basketball Without Borders camp in Los Angeles.